 A commercial vehicle is any vehicle used for business purposes, typically to transport goods or passengers for profit.
-These vehicles are usually larger, heavier and more difficult to maneuver than regular passenger cars, which contributes to how bad the accidents can be.
+These vehicles are larger, heavier and more difficult to maneuver than regular passenger cars, which contributes to how bad the accidents can be.

 Here are the main types of commercial vehicles: